Find a Qualified Attorney Near You

 Starting a sole proprietorship is as easy as obtaining the necessary business licenses, securing permits, and deciding on a name for the business.

 Different businesses require different types of permits and licenses.
-A sole proprietor is responsible for obtaining all necessary licenses and permits for the business from their state and federal governments.
+A sole proprietor is responsible for obtaining all necessary licenses and permits for the business from their federal, state and local governments.

-Most states require the owner of a sole proprietorship to register a business name.
-This is called "doing business as" (DBA).
-New business owners should confirm that their DBA isn't already taken by another business.
+Most states require the owner of a sole proprietorship to register a trade name.
+This is called “doing business as” (DBA).
+New business owners should confirm that their DBA isn’t already taken by another business.
 This will not be a problem if using their own name.
 However, if using a made-up name, they will need to register both that name and their legal name.
+The DBA registration requirements vary by state.

 Owners can check the availability of their chosen DBA by referring to records stored with their county clerk, secretary of state, and the U.S. Patent and Trademark Office’s trademark search tool.